-In California, we find posterior emissions of 2.1 (2.0 – 2.1) Tg a-1, 53% of which are concentrated in the San Joaquin Valley air basin.
+In California, we find posterior emissions of 2.1 (2.0 – 2.1) Tg a-1, 53% of which are in the San Joaquin Valley air basin.
 Our posterior emissions are a 33% increase from the state GHGI estimate of 1.5 Tg a-1, and a 32% increase from the independent estimate prepared by the California Air Resource Board (CARB) of 1.6 Tg a-1.
 Our posterior estimate is smaller than but consistent with the estimate of 2.4 ± 0.5 Tg a-1 found by an inversion of in situ observations in California from June 2013 to May 2014 (Jeong et al., 2016).
 We find good agreement with the sectoral partitioning in the state GHGI, the CARB inventory, and Jeong et al. (2016).
-Livestock explain 54% of emissions in the posterior, 50% in the state GHGI, 54% in the CARB inventory, and 54% in Jeong et al. (2016), while landfills explain 25%, 23%, 21%, and 19% of emissions, respectively.
-We find slightly smaller relative contributions from oil and gas, which is responsible for 11% of posterior emissions compared to 20%, 17%, and 18% in the state GHGI, the CARB inventory, and Jeong et al. (2016), respectively.
+Livestock explain 54% of emissions in our posterior estimate, 50% in the state GHGI, 54% in the CARB inventory, and 54% in Jeong et al. (2016), while landfills explain 25%, 23%, 21%, and 19% of emissions, respectively.
+We find slightly smaller relative contributions from oil and gas, which is responsible for 11% of emissions in our posterior estimate compared to 20%, 17%, and 18% in the state GHGI, the CARB inventory, and Jeong et al. (2016), respectively.
 This partitioning differs from that found in an inversion of observations from the 2010 CalNex aircraft campaign, where 30% of emissions were attributed to livestock, 38% to landfills, and 22% to oil and gas (Wecht et al., 2014).
-The discrepancy could be due to temporal differences or from the coarser resolution (1/2° × 2/3°) of the CalNex inversion.
-We also find good agreement in the spatial distribution of emissions compared to Jeong et al. (2016).
-However, we find lower emissions than Jeong et al. (2016) in the coastal air basins, suggesting a boundary condition error.
-While correct the boundary condition as part of the inversion in five of eight ensemble members, higher spatial or temporal resolution may be necessary.

 We also compare our posterior emissions to independent state greenhouse gas inventories from Pennsylvania, Louisiana, Iowa, and Colorado, which are referenced by EPA (2022) and where the observing system provides a strong constraint (state averaging kernel sensitivity greater than 0.5).
-Our posterior agrees with the Pennsylvania estimate, but we find a source shift from fossil fuels (from 76% in the inventory to 63% in the posterior) to landfills (from 3% in the inventory to 16% in the posterior).
+Our posterior agrees with the Pennsylvania estimate, but we find a source shift from fossil fuels (from 76% in the inventory to 63% in our work) to landfills (from 3% in the inventory to 16% in our work).
 We find that Louisiana’s state inventory is too low due to underestimated oil and gas emissions, while Iowa’s is too low due to underestimated livestock emissions, particularly from manure management (Section 3.1).
-Colorado’s state inventory is 65% larger than our posterior due to oil and gas emissions that are more than twice as large.
+Colorado’s state inventory is 65% larger than our work due to oil and gas emissions that are more than twice as large.

 3.4 Urban area emissions